Fire Protection System: What Is The Fire Protection System

 1. Fire Alarm Systems

 2. Sprinkler Systems

 3. Fire Extinguisher/Hydrant

 As you can see, a building’s fire protection system plays an important role in providing the building and its occupants with protection in the event of a fire.

-Each system approaches the threat differently, but is critical to the integrity of the building and the safety of those inside.
+Each system approaches the threat differently but is critical to the integrity of the building and the safety of those insides.

-If you are not sure which system have been adopted in your building, click here for FREE consultation.
+If you are not sure which system has been adopted in your building, click here for a FREE consultation.